mrhorrocks/consent-cookie/README.md

 # consent-cookie
-Set a cookie to hide a consent banner
+Set a cookie to hide a consent banner using localStorage